GWA and Three Counties Ltd Update

 In July 2019 Greaves West & Ayre purchased Three Counties Ltd, a financial services and investment management company based in Bournmoor County Durham.
 Two years and a global pandemic on, we thought it was time to check how things were going.

-John Coats (JHC) is a Chartered Accountant and Independent Financial Advisor.
+John Coats (JHC) is a Chartered Accountant and Independent Financial Adviser.
 A partner at GWA since 1992, John is a Board Member of Three Counties Ltd.

-David Hepple (DH) is an Independent Financial Advisor and has been a Director of Three Counties for 5 years.
+David Hepple (DH) is an Independent Financial Adviser and has been a Director of Three Counties for 5 years.

 Corryn Wild (CW) is a Chartered Financial Planner and has been a Director of Three Counties since 2019.

 Martin Howe (MH) is also a Director of Three Counties and has over 20 years’ experience in financial services.

 Q: Buying another company was an uncharacteristic move for GWA.
 Could you remind us how that came about?